 - Eating only 1-2 large volume meals per day, and eating a very large evening meal[vii]

-- Lastly, low stomach acid can also contribute to reflux (explained more below).
+- Low stomach acid (explained more below)

 Antacids are the most common form of conventional treatment for acid reflux, GERD and symptoms of heartburn.
-They can provide fast relief for the symptoms of acid reflux because they weaken your stomach acid as soon as they reach it.
+They provide fast relief for the symptoms of acid reflux because they weaken stomach acid as soon as they reach it.
 The main active ingredient in antacids is usually calcium carbonate, sodium bicarbonate, aluminum hydroxide and/or magnesium hydroxide.

 H2 blockers take longer to start working than antacids, but the effects tend to last longer.
 Brands include Pepcid and Zantac.
 Finally, proton pump inhibitors (PPI’S) including Nexium, Prilosec and Prevacid may be prescribed.
 They work by reducing the production of stomach acid and are usually offered when symptoms aren’t resolved with antacids.

 PPI’s goal is to lower stomach acid.
 Unfortunately, that’s the wrong approach to take and often leaves people with worsened gut health.
 Think about it.
 The goal of the medication is to suppress stomach acid and prevent the symptoms of reflux, but the question not often asked is, “why is the stomach acid moving upwards in the first place?”
 The root issue requires addressing.